 Therefore, in addition to providing a mechanism to resolve customer problems, our Issue Tracker system provides senior IT managers with statistical information and understanding that aid in the decision-making process concerning the whole of help desk, and the organization as a whole.

-I know, I have gone a bit lengthy on writing this particular blog, but I believe it was necessary, as we have put considerable amount of time and efforts in the development of this application (Issue Tracker for Outlook & SharePoint).
-The fact is, there are whole lots of other features which I have not covered in this blog, doing which would have turned this blog into a journal of some sort.
+This discussion has gone a bit lengthy, but it was necessary, as we have put considerable amount of time and efforts in development of this application.
+There are whole lots of other features which I have not covered here, doing which would have turned this blog into a journal of some sort.
 Anyway, if you want to get first insights and learn more on our issue tracking system, watch out the video demonstrations.

 Bahrur Rahman is Founder of AssistMyTeam, a technology venture that helps small and medium businesses attain efficiency and reap maximum benefits and value out of their investment in Microsoft. bahrurBlog provides an insight into his strategy, vision for AssistMyTeam as well as general tips and solutions to overcome the challenges and pitfalls SMB experienced when integrating business processes with Microsoft ecosystems - Office, Exchange and SharePoint.